Private Journeys

 Placencia Lagoon, fringed by stifling mangrove forests and wild orchids, embraces a range of marine, estuarine and freshwater aquatic habitats providing various ecosystem services in which literally thousands of species can thrive.
 Over 70 species of fish are present and two types of crocodile.
 Kayak on the calm waters with an eye out for manatees on an optional adventure.

-Alternatively just relax at the lodge, or choose another activity at the lodge: there’s complimentary use of cycles, kayaks, windsurfers and Hobie cats; the dive shop (at extra cost) can organise scuba diving, snorkelling and fishing excursions, and a variety of land-based trips.
+Alternatively just relax at the lodge, or choose another activity: there’s complimentary use of bikes and kayaks, the dive shop (at extra cost) can organise scuba diving, snorkelling and fishing excursions, and a variety of land-based trips.

 Essentials